 Category: Contract Management

-Sarvarth Misra is a leading legal innovator with extensive experience in the legal technology and legal services sector.
-As Co-Founder and CEO, Misra is responsible for ContractPodAi®’s development, strategy, and growth.
-Misra has led the conceptualization, design, and development of ContractPodAi® and continues to lead all new innovation initiatives, new routes to market, and its commercialization strategy.
-ContractPodAi® has already digitally transformed the contract management processes of organizations such as EY, Total Petroleum, Bosch Siemens, and Pennon Group.
-ContractPodAi® is one of the world’s fastest growing contract management solutions.
+Chief Executive Officer of ContractPodAi Sarvarth Misra is a leading legal innovator with extensive experience in the legal technology and legal services sector.
+As Co-Founder and CEO, Misra is responsible for ContractPodAi’s development, strategy, and growth.
+Misra has led the conceptualization, design, and development of ContractPodAi and continues to lead all new innovation initiatives, new routes to market, and its commercialization strategy.
+The company has already digitally transformed the contract management processes of organizations such as EY, Total Petroleum, Bosch Siemens, and Pennon Group.
+ContractPodAi is one of the world’s fastest-growing contract management solutions.

-A corporate and commercial lawyer by background, Misra worked in private practice with leading law firms in Asia with a focus on M&A, capital markets, and corporate restructuring transactions alongside cross border joint venture agreements in the insurance, information technology, and financial sectors.
+A corporate and commercial lawyer by background, Misra worked in private practice with leading law firms in Asia with a focus on M&A, capital markets, and corporate restructuring transactions alongside cross-border joint venture agreements in the insurance, IT, and financial sectors.
 He was often called upon by clients to advise on complex regulatory issues, foreign investments, and taxation matters.
 A thought leader in the legal sector, Misra has also written several articles and spoken at numerous conferences in the legal technology and legal services space.
+He holds an Executive Master of Business Administration from Saïd Business School at the University of Oxford, and a master’s degree in law from King’s College London.

 22. Justin Lawless, Intact Software